 concert halls of Europe, America, Korea and Japan.
 He has amassed outstanding successes with numerous orchestras including the Wiener Symphoniker, the Gewandhaus Orchester Leipzig, the RAI Orchestra as well as many orchestras in the United States.

 In addition to numerous concert recordings for radio and television, Mr. Onczay has concertos of C.P.E.
 Bach, Schumann, Lalo, Villa Lobos, Dohnányi and also all the sonatas of Beethoven and all the solo suites of Bach.

 Mr. Onczay is considered to be an outstanding interpreter of the contemporary music of Akutagawa, Gubaidulina, Lutoslawski, Pendereczki, Dutilleux, Landowski and of concertos composed for him personally (Decsényi, Kocsár, Lendvay, Szokolay).

-and of the Summer Courses at the Festetics Castle in Keszthely, Hungary and Bergamo, Italy.
+in Germany and of the Summer Courses at the Festetics Castle in Keszthely, Hungary and Bergamo, Italy.